PO Box 5085, Jersey Shore, PA 17740

 Create a Program of Work

 The Program of Work is the action plan of a chapter.
 Strong Programs of Work include well-defined goals and objectives, deadlines, and assigned tasks.
 The Program of Work is important because it ensures careful planning and a detailed layout for the fiscal year.
+Get involved in state and national individual and chapter programs.

 Schedule Chapter Meetings/Establish Agendas